jmmaguilar/xml_examples/README.md

 # XML examples

 Examples of XML donde is LMSGI class.
+The extension of a XML file is `.xml`.

 ## Simple XML